-I chose to make hands because they have been used by artists for centuries as evocative symbols of humanity.
-I made my hands in different clay colours to emphasise this point.
-The image shows church workers coming to open up their church on the day before it was opened for a prayer.
+The 100 Hands were made in remembrance of the Covid pandemic in 2020 and installed outside a local church to symbolise the effect of the pandemic on communities.
+I chose to make hands because they have been used by artists for centuries as evocative symbols of humanity and I made my hands in different clay colours to emphasise the shared universal loss.
+The image below shows church workers coming to open up their church on the day before it was opened for a prayer.
 They felt that the hands were an apt and reverent symbol and were pleased to be photographed with the work.
+The church workers symbolise healing and a new life.

 The 100 Hands represent community; in my photographs this is a silent community unable to be in its usual places and in the film the hands outside the church represent a community waiting to open the doors.
 We all recognise just how important our hands are to us and in this time of quarantine there is a sadness in out relationship with the hands that we cannot use to touch things surfaces and those we love for fear of infection.